-In the data table, is where you can try to showcase your number of blogs with their titles in a numerical way format.
+The data table is where you can try to showcase your number of blogs with their titles in a numerical way format.

 So now the question is that yes!
-Clients do ask for this type of demand but how can you supply them with those demands.
-Well answer to the question is by giving them Hope through our finest Hope UI- Admin Dashboard Template and UI Component.
+Clients do ask for this type of demand but how can you supply them with those demands?
+Well, the answer to the question is by giving them Hope through our finest Hope UI- Admin Dashboard Template and UI Component.

 Multiple Features that Hope UI comes up with –